 Here are some questions you should ask the agent before you sign:

 Hopefully the answer will be something that is not related to the standard of the property.
-For instance, if the current residents are looking to move because they have out grown their home or need to relocate then consider if you would be in the same position if you moved in.
+For instance, if the current residents are looking to move because they have out grown their home then consider if you would be in the same position if you moved in.

-The longer the property been on the market the more likely that it is overpriced or has a problem of some description.
+The longer the property been on the market the more likely that it is overpriced or has a problem.
 Knowing this information also empowers you when it comes to negotiating a price - if it has been on the market for a while, the vendor or landlord is likely to be keen to come to a deal and so may settle for less than the asking price.

-More viewings indicate a greater interest in the property; however, if none of the viewings have resulted in an offer, this may show that it is too expensive or has another issue.
+More viewings indicate a greater interest in the property; however, if none of the viewings have resulted in an offer, this may show that it's too expensive or has other issues.
 Again, getting this information also gives you more ammunition for price negotiations.

 The longer the better.
 If there have been lots of residents in a short period of time, consider why they did they not stay longer.